lingtalfi/Bat/DebugTool.md

 Available options are:

 - expandArray: bool=true.
 Whether to display the content of the arrays.
 If false, the word "array" will be used instead.
+- strMaxLen: int=null, if the thing is of type string how many chars max to display.
+     If null, all the chars are displayed.
+- strCompact: bool = false.
+If true and type is string, reduce all long white spaces to one space, and returns the trimmed result.

 ### Example: